 This weekend, I decided to have a little fun and wrote something you wouldn’t expect.
 Similar posts have been circling the web for months, but I haven’t found one written for us – the women in the personal finance community.
-This post was inspired by Date a Girl Who Writes by Tanza Loudenback for Thought Catalog, Date an Entrepreneur – Female Edition by Heather Payne and all of the personal finance bloggers I know and love.
+This post was inspired by Date a Girl Who Writes by Tanza Loudenback for Thought Catalog and all of the personal finance bloggers I know and love.

 Date a female personal finance blogger.
 Date a girl who understands the value of a dollar as well as the emotional power money has over us all.
 Date a girl who lists personal finance experts and bloggers as her heroes and who wants to become that same hero in her own family.
 Date a girl who writes about the mistakes she’s made and what she’s learned because she wants to strip away the taboo and educate her readers.
 Date a girl who hopes to inspire at least one person to take control of their financial life because she doesn’t want anyone to be in the situation she once was.

 Find a personal finance blogger.
 You’ll know she is one because you’ll see her double-checking her budget spreadsheet while sipping on a latte at Starbucks (her only treat all week).
 She’s the one simultaneously working on a blog post in WordPress, chatting on Twitter and skimming through Feedly (which she likes but she still misses Google Reader).
 Ask her what she’s working on and you may see her get flustered.
 Even though she loves the subject of personal finance, she wonders what people will think if she says she writes a blog about it.
 But ask her more questions and you’ll see her start to come alive.